Cursor

 👎 Cons

-- ✗Full VS Code parity not always there
+- ✗Full VS Code parity not always present

 - ✗Heavy resource usage